grattan/R_at_Grattan/docs/Creating_functions.md

 is discarded.^[Unless they are explicitly stored in your environment, but this is not recommended.]
 This behaviour keeps your environment clean and tidy, but it can cause some frustration when you're getting started.

-The **one thing** that is returned is -- by default -- the last thing printed in the function.  _this is a bad explanation that I need to make better_ For `sum_squares` above, we defined two objects and then passed the `summed` to the end of the function.
+That **one thing** that is returned is -- by default -- the last thing printed in the function.  _this is a bad explanation that I need to make better_ For `sum_squares` above, we defined two objects and then passed the `summed` to the end of the function.
 If we omitted the last step, the function wouldn't return _anything_: